BREWERS & BELIEVERS

 After sharing our idea with friends and family, our good friends Tom & Sarah DiPietro decided they wanted to jump on the Brindle Haus bandwagon.
 Tom and Sarah are Rochester natives and currently reside in Penfield with their two children.

 So why Brindle Haus?
 This is a question we get a lot, so we figured we should throw is in there as well.
 We love dogs!
-We used to have 5 of them, but now we have 4 (R.I.P.
-Bentley), and when we were trying to come up with a name to somehow incorporate the dogs, we realized that all of our dogs had brindle pattern, so what about Brindle House?
-Well since we mainly follow German purity laws, we thought it would only be appropriate to change the House to Haus.
+We used to have 5 of them, but now we have 3 (R.I.P.
+Bentley and lexus), and when we were trying to come up with a name to somehow incorporate the dogs, we realized that all of our dogs had brindle pattern, so what about Brindle House?
+Well since we follow German purity laws for our Bavarian beers, we thought it would only be appropriate to change the House to Haus.